-Energise Sussex Coast is a community benefit co-operative set up to accelerate the transition to a low carbon future through the development of community owned renewable energy generation projects and energy efficiency schemes.
+Energise Sussex Coast is a community benefit co-operative.
+Our mission is to act co-operatively to tackle the climate crisis and energy injustice through community owned renewable power and energy saving schemes.

 Local – We know that our local knowledge, one to one intensive energy advice gives our clients the time and support they need to ease the burden of energy vulnerability and injustice.